A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization of Android Mobile Usage and Sensor Data

-We create a typology of data by conducting data grouping and data term integration, and make the hierarchical structure for the prototype of data categorization.
-For data grouping, the data term lists derived in \ref{sec:find} are grouped based on similarities.
-As shown in Appendix A, unified data terms are defined as the representative data term for each grouped data by referring to the data term of the existing research (Table \ref{table:existingdatacategorization}) and Android developer documentation \cite{AndroidDeveloperdocumentation}.
-In addition, a hierarchical prototype of data categorization with three layers was created by referring to the data categorization of the existing research (Table \ref{table:existingdatacategorization}) and the Android developer documentation \cite{AndroidDeveloperdocumentation}.
+We create a typology of data by conducting data term integration and making the hierarchical structure for the prototype of data categorization.
+The data term lists are grouped based on similarities.
+Unified data terms are defined as the representative data term for each grouped data by referring to the data term of the existing research (Table \ref{table:existingdatacategorization}) and Android developer documentation \cite{AndroidDeveloperdocumentation}.
+In addition, a hierarchical prototype of data categorization with five layers was created by referring to the data categorization of the existing research (Table \ref{table:existingdatacategorization}) and the Android developer documentation \cite{AndroidDeveloperdocumentation}.